kumu/docs/faq/how-to-change-length-of-connections.md

 # Can I change the connection length or strength?

 By default our layout algorithm treats all connections the same (same spring strength and length).
-If you'd like to modify that behavior to have shorter or stronger connections based on a given connection field, you can do so by adding the code below (example based on using a quantitative "strength" field).
+If you'd like to change the visual look of connections, you have multiple options, as outlined below.

 <p class="alert alert-info">
 Looking to change the thickness of connections?
 You can learn how to do that in <a class="alert-link" href="/guides/decorate.html#refine-your-decorations">our guide on decorations</a>.
 </p>

+## Change thickness of connections

+To change the thickness of the connections, follow the following steps:

+1. Click on the Settings icon <i class="fa fa-sliders">  </i> on the right side of the map to open the Basic Editor.
+2. Then click More Options and choose "Decorate Connections" to open the decorations editor.
+3. Make sure the dropdown at the top is set to "Decorate all connections".
+4. Check the "Change size" checkbox and then choose "Scale connection widths by field".
+5. Select the attribute you want to scale by.
+Please note that the field must have the Type set to Number or Currency for the option to show up.
+Learn how to change Field Type [here](https://docs.kumu.io/guides/fields.html#customize-a-field).
+6. Set the scale you'd like to use and click Done!

 ## Scale length/strength by field

+If you'd like to modify connections to be shorter or longer connections based on a given connection field, you can do so by adding the code below (example based on using a quantitative "strength" field).

 ```
 @settings {